Knowledge management: the secret sauce of productivity

 A lack of transparency in how knowledge is shared and used to make decisions often leads to gaps in employee knowledge.
 It also chokes off opportunities for growth and innovation.
 If everyone is on the same page, they can work together to improve the organization’s explicit and tacit knowledge bases.

-Here are some of the key benefits of knowledge management in any organization.
+Here are some of the key benefits of knowledge management in any organization:

 When leaders expand knowledge sharing to the entire organization, especially one with diversity in experiences and culture, it opens the door to a powerful flow of unique and potentially valuable ideas.

-Cultivates agreement around essential goals
+3. Shared knowledge cultivates agreement around essential goals

 Whether it’s short-term objectives and key results or long-term company-wide goals, it’s hard for employees to be entirely on board if they don’t have the information used to create those goals.